mrigendrachaubey/Tests_and_concepts/Linux_Ubuntu_important_tricks.md

 [link tmux](https://github.com/gpakosz/.tmux)

-5. List all installed packages: apt list --install
+5. List all installed packages,

+		apt list --install

-6. Upgrade all the currently installed software packages on the system:
+6. Upgrade all the currently installed software packages on the system,

 		apt-get upgrade

-7. Resynchronize the package index files from the their sources specified in /etc/apt/sources.list file:
+7. Resynchronize the package index files from the their sources specified in /etc/apt/sources.list file,

 		apt-get update

-8. Un-install software packages without removing their configuration files:
+8. Un-install software packages without removing their configuration files,

 		apt-get remove <package-name>

-9. Remove software packages including their configuration files:
+9. Remove software packages including their configuration files,

 		apt-get purge <package-name>

-10. Free up the disk space by cleaning retrieved (downloaded) .deb files (packages) from the local repository:
+10. Free up the disk space by cleaning retrieved (downloaded) .deb files (packages) from the local repository,

 		apt-get clean

-11. Update package cache and checks for broken dependencies.:
+11. Update package cache and checks for broken dependencies,

 		apt-get check

-12. Searche the local repositories in the system and install the build dependencies for package:
+12. Searche the local repositories in the system and install the build dependencies for package,

 		apt-get build-dep <package-name>

-13. display raw information about dependencies of a particular package:
+13. display raw information about dependencies of a particular package,

 		apt depends glances

-14. View Information About Package:
+14. View Information About Package,

 		apt show <package-name>

-15. tmux terminal
+15. tmux terminal,

 		ctrl-a % - vertical split
 		ctrl-a " - horizontal split
 		ctrl-a <arrow keys> - go to desired terminal

-16. screen session
+16. screen session,

 		Ctrl-a c	Create new window (shell)
 		Ctrl-a ?
 Help (display a list of commands)